-Elisa opted for classic Tolix stools from Thonet for a slightly industrial edge to the space.
+Elisa opted for classic Tolix stools from Thonet for a slightly industrial edge to space.
 The benchtop is polished concrete, which is also used on the floor, therefore the whole space looks well matched and combined.

 “I’m so tired of the ‘pinkification’ of little girls,” says Elise.
 “So I made Ava’s room like The Faraway Tree!”
 The whimsical ‘Enchanted Forest’ mural was a clever buy from Anthropologie.
-The bed’s in-built storage stashes much-loved soft toys, books and trinkets close to hand.
+The bed’s in-built storage stashes much-loved soft toys, books, and trinkets close to hand.

 Photography by Derek Swalwell, Styling by Heather Nette King.